This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 The Message column shows the most recent message for that group.
 Click the plus icon on the left to see all the messages for that group.

 In the Diff column, click View to see the difference between the expected solution and the student's attempt.
-Red lines are in the solution but not the student's attempt; green lines are in the student's attempt but not the solution.
+See Interpreting Code Diffs to understand the results.

 The course dashboard includes a tool for matching bad hint and SCT feedback messages to student submissions.